 Child abuse is a crime in Colorado Springs that involves a person causing harm to a child or placing them in a dangerous situation.
 Charges can result from everyday activities where an accident occurs or when an adult places a child in harm’s way.
-Last month, a Colorado woman was arrested and faces several charges (including child abuse) after a crash in which the car she was driving struck several lightpoles.
+In one example, a Colorado woman was arrested on several charges (including child abuse) after a crash in which the car she was driving struck several light poles.
 Law enforcement discovered the woman was in possession of illegal narcotics and believe alcohol and drugs were a contributing factor in the traffic accident.
 Representation from an expert child abuse lawyer is critical in situations involving child endangerment.

 When is child abuse charged in El Paso County?